 In rare cases, there is a risk of:

-In most cases, delaying hernia surgery does come with significant risks:
+In most cases, delaying hernia surgery comes with significant risks:

 Browse vetted general surgeons across Canada.
 Compare prices, qualifications, locations.